davidyell/language-cakephp/README.md

-# language-cakephp package
+# CakePHP package for Atom

-A short description of your package.
+A package for use with CakePHP in GitHubs Atom editor.
+Initially converted from the [CakePHP TextMate bundle](https://github.com/cakephp/cakephp-tmbundle)

+Contributions welcome!